 Does the Christian faith promote domestic and family violence?

 Without the issue being properly researched it is not possible to know the extent of the problem.
 An American study is unlikely to apply to the Australian situation.
 Occasional church attendance in America is a cultural norm, whereas in Australia people are either church attenders or not.
 America sees itself as a Christian country, Australia as a secular country.
 Where the study by professor Stephen Tracy may apply is when he notes that "regular church attenders are less likely to commit acts of intimate partner violence."
 Tracy's conclusions are simple and to the point; "there is an inverse relationship between church attendance and domestic violence."
-Sadly, the ABC ignored this rather salient fact, again evidencing its anti-Christian stance.
+Sadly, Julia ignored this rather salient fact, in her quest to discredit the doctrine of male headship prevalent in conservative Christian churches.
 A study in New Zealand indicated that some 10% of women had suffered domestic violence at some point in their lives, while at the same time indicating that for church attenders the percentage was only 2%.
 The sad fact is that bullies do exist and that they tend to be men, aggressive, nasty and demanding of others.
 In marriage, when passion subsides, they can become a nightmare to live with.
 Thankfully, for those men who look to prayerfully model their lives on the person of Jesus, bullying their partner is the furthest thing from their mind; loving care is utmost.
 Yet, dissemblers exist; a picture of angelic kindness on Sunday, a nightmare for the rest of the week.
 So, although the evidence is likely to show that domestic violence is rarely found in a worshipping Christian congregation, it can show its ugly head.
 The tell-tale signs are easily seen, bruising, flinching fear, deference, ... and when it shows itself it must be exposed to the light rather than swept under the carpet.
 In a church situation this entails following the Bible's instruction that the perpetrator be forced to confront their sin.
 This can be accomplished by a visit from the minister or elders.
 Where a gentle word is rejected the problem needs to be reported to the police, given that no person should have to put up with bullying.

 The Christian church has faced some criticism on the issue of domestic violence because of the Biblical doctrine of headship in marriage - "wives, be subject to your husbands as you are to the Lord.
 For the husband is the head of the wife just as Christ is the head of the church", Eph.5:22-23.
 Feminists find this doctrine offensive.
 A feminist will usually accept biological difference, but not a difference in roles.
 Central to the investigation run by Julia Baird on the ABC was the proposition that the doctrine of headship promoted domestic violence, more a statement of belief than definitive research.
 So, is it a fact that the doctrine of headship promotes domestic violence?